 Eligibility for Tax Residency in Georgia

 The process is pretty simple.
 Any individual living in Georgia for 183 days during a consecutive 12-month period is eligible to apply for tax residency.
-In most cases these applications are accepted.
+In most cases, these applications are accepted.

 Of course, you may not be able or interested in spending half a calendar year in Georgia.
 Fortunately, the government has created a special regime for those designated as “high net-worth individuals.”

-Someone is considered to be high net-worth if: 1) the value of his/her confirmed property is greater than GEL3,000,000 (approximately $1.35 million USD); or 2) his/her annual income exceeded GEL200,000 (about $90,000) in any of the three years before the year they submit the application.
+Someone is considered to be high net-worth if: 1) the value of his/her confirmed property is greater than GEL3,000,000 (approximately $1.35 million USD), or 2) his/her annual income exceeded GEL200,000 (about $90,000) in any of the three years before the year they submit the application.

 There are a few other conditions that must be met, however.
-The applicant must have either a Georgian residency permit or Georgian nationality … OR, the applicant must verify receiving at least GEL25,000 (just over $11,000) of Georgian source income during a single year.
+The applicant must have either a Georgian residence permit or Georgian nationality … OR, the applicant must verify receiving at least GEL25,000 (just over $11,000) of Georgian source income during a single year.

 Bear in mind that obtaining a Georgian residence permit is fairly easy for someone earning Georgian-source income in any significant amount, so the first option is practicable in most situations.